Q'waxsem Place provides homes in Campbell River

 • Why do you support them with using drugs and drinking,they need help with their addiction not help with using safely,you’re not helping them ,you’re encouraging them and it is very concerning that they can get drugged up and drunk and get on the street around our children’s,who will be responsible if any arms is done to our children’s?

-Cecile Berube asked about 4 years ago
+Cecile Berube asked over 4 years ago

 Hello Cecile - thank you for your ongoing engagement on this critical housing project.